Skip to Content

 A draw means that the match was evenly scored where neither boxer holds a significant advantage leading to a victory.
 There are three different types of draws in boxing:

-Majority draw means two out of three judges score the fight as a draw, while the remaining judge’s perception favors a clear winner.
+Majority draw means two out of three judges score the fight as a draw, while the remaining single judge favors a clear winner.

 Technical draw means that the fight is stopped due to certain unforeseen circumstances like an accidental injury.